 - What do you know about this company?

 - What do you know about this industry?
 The market?
 Our competition?

-You can also do research at the David Lam Management Research Library or refer to this company research handout as a guide.
+You can also do research at the David Lam Management Research Library or refer to the Career Research Toolkit as a guide.

 Interviewing is a learned skill that improves with practice.
 InterviewStream is a great tool for practicing and self-review, and can be found on the COOL home page.

 Practice your responses to typical interview questions with a friend or family member.
 Get comfortable telling your stories and answering questions about your experiences.

 Double-check the interview location and plan your route and travel time beforehand.
 If you are driving, know where you will park.

 Arrive 5-10 minutes before the start of your interview.
 Arriving too early can be bothersome to employers, who may have other interviews and appointments before you.
 Waiting too long can also increase your nervousness.

 Dress the part